pablomesenn/Caso-2-Diseno-de-Software/README.md

 In the original state of the template provided previously in the documentation there are 2 main problems:

 1- Handlers consume directly the repositories, generating a strong coupling.
-This means tha any changes to the logic of accesing the data or in the data source force changes to the handler code as well.
+This means that any changes to the logic of accesing the data or in the data source force changes to the handler code as well.

 2- There is no middle layer for business logic.
 The handler assumes all extra responsabilities while processing directly the request and delegating data persistence without applying a separate layer for business logic.
 This means that validation, transformation, or any other logic inherent to information processing is directly integrated into the routing and event handling logic.